Östen Warnerbring

-Östen Warnerbring (22 November 1934 – 18 January 2006), also known as Östen med Rösten (lit. "Östen with the Voice"), was a Swedish singer, musician, composer and lyrics writer who mastered several musical genres.
-He started out as a jazz musician but over the years, he became known as a singer of other popular music, such as schlager music, and of Swedish poetry put into music by himself.
+Östen Warnerbring (22 November 1934 – 18 January 2006), also known as Östen med Rösten (lit. "Östen with the Voice"), was a Swedish singer, musician, composer, and lyrics writer who mastered several musical genres.
+He started as a jazz musician but over the years, he became known as a singer of other popular music, such as schlager music, and of Swedish poetry put into music by himself.
+In 1967, he represented Sweden at Eurovision Song Contest 1967 with the song ’’Som en dröm’’.
 In the 1970s, he became one of the first Swedish artists to use his native accent, of the province of Scania (Skåne) in the south of Sweden, also while singing.

 Early life

 Warnerbring was born in Malmö.
 His family lived near the race track Jägersro, and as a child, Warnerbring entertained the racing audience by playing the harmonica to them.
 During his childhood and as a young man he had a variety of jobs, working as a messenger boy at Sydsvenska Dagbladet, as a tinsmith for a local roofing company, as a salesman, as a manager at the record company Oktav, and as a journalist at Skånska Dagbladet.
-Eventually he had to choose between a career as a journalist or as a musician, and chose the latter.
-He lived most of his life in Skåne, in Skanör, Vellinge, Helsingborg and Malmö.
+Eventually, he had to choose between a career as a journalist or as a musician, and chose the latter.
+He lived most of his life in Skåne, in Skanör, Vellinge, Helsingborg, and Malmö.

 Career

 Warnerbring's career started as a member of various orchestras playing at dances.
 His first record was released in 1952.
 His talents as a singer were discovered by Arne Domnérus in the mid-1950s, and in 1964 he started touring folkparks.
-His major breakthrough came in 1965, when he sang En röd blomma till en blond flicka, a Swedish version of Red Roses for a Blue Lady.
+His breakthrough came in 1965, when he sang En röd blomma till en blond flicka, a Swedish version of Red Roses for a Blue Lady.
 He was a popular cabaret artist, and also performed in musicals and on television.